emacs-mirror/emacs/mps/manual/source/lang.rst

         Key features of Scheme include symbol and list operations, :term:`heap allocation` and :term:`garbage collection`,
-        lexical scoping with first-class function objects (implying :term:`closures <closure>`), reliable tail-call elimination
+        lexical scoping with first-class function objects (implying :term:`closures`), reliable tail-call elimination (allowing
-        (allowing iterative procedures to be described
-        tail-recursively), the ability to dynamically obtain the current :term:`continuation` as a first-class object, and a language description that includes a formal semantics.
+        iterative procedures to be described tail-recursively), the ability to dynamically obtain the current :term:`continuation` as a first-class object, and a language description that includes a formal semantics.

         Scheme has been gaining popularity as an extension language;
         Project GNU's extension package of choice, `Guile